Award for Excellence in Public Architecture

 Nomination

-Any AIA Member in good standing, AIA Components, and AIA Knowledge Communities may make nominations for the Award for Excellence in Public Architecture.
+AIA members in good standing, AIA Components, and AIA Knowledge Communities may make nominations for the Award for Excellence in Public Architecture.

 Nominator responsibilities

-If your nominator is an individual, they must affirm that neither they nor their firm employs unpaid intern architects, including working students (as defined in Section 11.0 of the AIA Rules of the Board).
+All individuals acting as a candidate nominator must affirm that neither they nor their firm / organization employs unpaid intern architects, including working students.

 Fee: There is no fee for this program.